Aiky0903/CG_CW/Render/README.md

 ## The materials used for this model are as follows:
 -	Endesga 32 Palette used for the frame (https://lospec.com/palette-list/endesga-32)
 -	The inner portion uses principled BSDF to added an emissive element.

+# Final Diorama:
+After all the floors are made, all the floors are scaled and appended to a final diorama file.
+Where each floor is connected by the escalators.
+Some materials are then modified to ensure that all models fit into the scene well.

+# Render Settings:
+As the diorama is mainly lit by emission materials and do not have light objects, the render settings used for this diorama is Cycles.
+The render settings was changed from 2048 samples to 1024 samples.
+The denoise setting was also enabled.